open-guides/og-aws/README.md

 -	Heroku’s [**Twelve-Factor App**](http://12factor.net/) principles list some established general best practices for deploying applications.
 -	**Pets vs cattle:** Treat servers [like cattle, not pets](https://blog.engineyard.com/2014/pets-vs-cattle).
 That is, design systems so infrastructure is disposable.
 It should be minimally worrisome if a server is unexpectedly destroyed.
 -	The concept of [**immutable infrastructure**](http://radar.oreilly.com/2015/06/an-introduction-to-immutable-infrastructure.html) is an extension of this idea.
 -	Minimize application state on EC2 instances.
 In general, instances should be able to be killed or die unexpectedly with minimal impact.
-State that is in your application should quickly move to RDS, S3, or other data stores not on that instance.
+State that is in your application should quickly move to RDS, S3, DynamoDB, EFS, or other data stores not on that instance.
+EBS is also an option, though it generally should not be the bootable volume, and EBS will require manual or automated re-mounting.

 ### Server Configuration Management